sherazjaved4146-cpu/minnow/writeups/check2.md

 Checkpoint 2 Writeup
 ====================

-My name: [your name here]
+My name: [Muhammad Sheraz Javed,Ahmed hassan]

-My SUNet ID: [your sunetid here]
+My SUNet ID: [23L-0591]

-I collaborated with: [list sunetids here]
+I collaborated with: [23L-0861]

 I would like to thank/reward these classmates for their help: [list sunetids here]